-We recently served a Notice to Admit upon a defense attorney and did not receive a response within the 20 days allowed.
+We recently served a Notice to Admit upon a defense attorney by mail and did not receive a response within the 20 days allowed.

 After efiling a Summons and Complaint, the defense attorney efiled an Answer which denied ownership of the defendant’s car.
-We served a Notice to Admit that the defendant owns the car.
+We served, by mail, a Notice to Admit that the defendant owns the car.

 After the 20 days passed, we called the defense attorney and she said she never received our Notice to Admit and that it wasn’t in the court’s e-file.
 What she didn’t know is that according to the NYS Supreme Court EFile Office (646) 386-3033, the Notice to Admit and other discovery documents must be served the old-fashioned way by mail, unless it is requested by the judge or both parties sign a stipulation to e-file discovery documents.